ltdorgtest/cmake-docs-l10n/README.ja_JP.md

 <p></p>

-This is a localization project for CMake Documentation.

-The translations are contributed in the Crowdin Project and downloaded automatically in GitHub Repository.
+This is a localization project of CMake Documentation.
+Translations are contributed via the Crowdin platform and automatically synchronized with the GitHub repository.

 <div align="center">
 <table>